-So, what it tries to do, the denominator represents a physical property by virtue of which the fluid tries to maintain its momentum.
-And the numerator is a property by which it tries to disturb its momentum or propagate the disturbance.
-So, it is an indicator of the relative tendency of the fluid to create a disturbance in momentum as compare to its ability to transmit a momentum; or rather to maintain its momentum not to transmit it to maintain its momentum through its inertia.
-So that is the physical significance of the Kinematic viscosity.
+So, what it tries to do?
+That denominator represents a physical property by virtue of which the fluid tries to maintain its momentum and the numerator is a property by which it tries to disturb its momentum or propagates the disturbance.
+So, it is an indicator of the relative tendency of the fluid, to create a disturbance in momentum as compared to its ability to transmit a momentum.
+A rather to maintain its momentum not to transmit to maintain its momentum through its inertia right.

-So, it is not just solely the viscosity that is important the density is also important, because when you are thinking of the characteristic of fluid in transmitting momentum you must also try to compare it with a situation where it is maintaining its own momentum and not responding to a change in momentum.
-That is why this is a very critical an important ratio.
+So, that is the physical significance of the kinematic viscosity.
+So, it is not just only the viscosity that is important, the density is also important; because when you are thinking of the characteristic of a fluid in transmitting momentum, you must also try to compare it with a situation where it is maintaining its own momentum and not responding to a change in momentum.
+So, that is that is why this is a very critical and important ratio.

-The next question that we will ask again qualitatively that what is the origin of viscosity, that where from such physical property originates; is it just by magic or where from it occurs.
+The next question that we will ask again qualitatively that, what is the origin of viscosity.
+That where from such physical property originates is; it just by magic or where from it occurs.

-So, will see; what is the origin of viscosity in a very qualitative way.
-Let us first concentrate on liquids: why we separately concentrate on liquids and gases is a very straight forward reason, that the molecular nature of gases and liquids are different.
-And therefore, the viscosity or the viscous behavior is going to be different.
-And it is important to appreciate that at the end, because through a continuum description, like viscosity is a continuum description of a fluid property we are usually abstracted of the molecular nature, but we have to keep in mind that is the molecular nature of the fluid that has eventually given rise to these properties.
+So, we will see what is the origin of viscosity in a very qualitative way.
+Let us first concentrate on liquids.
+Why we separately concentrate on liquids and gases is, a very straight forward reason that the molecular nature of gases and liquids are different and therefore, the viscosity or the viscous behaviour is going to be different.

-So there is a direct relationship, it is like an up scaled version of the molecular behavior so that you are abstracted from it, but you have to keep in mind at that it is the molecular behavior that has given rise to these properties.
+And it is important to appreciate that at the end because through a continuum description like viscosity is a continuum description of a fluid property, we are usually abstracted of the molecular nature.
+But we have to keep in mind that a molecular nature of the fluid, that has eventually given rise to this property.
+So, there is a direct relationship it is like an up-scaled version of the molecular behaviour.
+So, that you are abstracted from it, but you have to keep in mind at that it is the molecular behaviour that has given rise to these properties.

 So, when we talk about liquids.
-So, when we talk about liquids, the main origin of viscosity in liquids is inter-molecular forces of attraction.
-So, there are different types of forces of attraction, like if you have like molecules, if you have unlike molecules you might have accordingly different types of forces like cohesion and adhesion and so on.
+So, when we talk about liquids, the main origin of viscosity in liquids is intermolecular forces of attraction.
+So, there are different types of forces of attraction like, if you have like molecules and if you have unlike molecules you might have accordingly different types of forces like cohesion and adhesion and so on.

-Fundamentally if you have 2 different types of molecules or 2 molecules of the same type there will always be some attractive and repulsive potential which are acting amongst themselves.
-The net effect is an intermolecular force of attraction that binds the molecular configuration together, otherwise molecules will just escape.
-And for liquids it is the intermolecular forces of attraction that gives rise to the viscosity mainly; so intermolecular forces of attraction.
+Fundamentally if you have two different types of molecules or two molecules of the same type, there will always be some attractive and repulsive potentials which are acting amongst themselves.
+So, net effect is an intermolecular force of attraction that binds the molecular configuration together, otherwise molecules will just escape.
+And for liquids it is the intermolecular forces of attraction, that gives rise to the viscosity mainly; so, intermolecular forces of attraction.